LovelyBuggies/Cplusplus_CppProgramming_Homework/README.md

-## Public Code for SYSU Cplusplus Homework 2017 - on Matrix.
+## SYSU Cplusplus Homework 2017 - on Matrix.

 ### Abstract

 * Cplusplus homework Repository for Sun-Yet-Sen University Freshmen used for prerequisites or C++ programming courses.

 * This is only a reference for Primary CPP learner and may have a little bugs, if you have better solutions, welcome to issue.

-* If you find any bugs in this repository, welcome to send an e-mail to open an issue or pull request.

 ### Structure